JohanSchott/Pade_approximants/README.md

     - 1: Let LAPACK solve normal equation: $A^{\dagger} A x = A^{\dagger} b$
     - 2: explicit SVD

+12) Exclude Pade approximants having positive imaginary part on at least one output point.

-12) Averaging criteria parameters for the Pade approximants on the real axis.
+13) Averaging criteria parameters for the Pade approximants on the real axis.
     Two parameters: c1v, c2v.
     A continuation is included in the average if it fulfills two criteria.
     The two criteria sort out Pade approximant outliers at the real-axis.